 Think About Size

 It’s important to think about the future size of trees at maturity, rather than their size at planting.
 In narrow, open spaces, plant tall, columnar trees.
 In wide areas with overhead utility wires, plant smaller, rounder trees.
-If space is available, it’s most beneficial to plant large trees, such as Northwest natives, to maximize benefits such as energy savings, overall tree canopy, and wildlife habitat.
+Use the graphic below to help you determine the best placement for your tree based on its size.

 Maximize the Benefits of Your Tree